surniaulula/wpsso/readme.txt

 * *Bugfixes*
 	* Fixed the "Select or Upload Image" button functionality when the SSO metabox is refreshed via ajax (ie. after clicking "Update" in the new block editor).
 * *Developer Notes*
+	* Added a new WpssoNoScript class in lib/noscript.php.
+	* Added a new WpssoMetaItem class in lib/meta-item.php.
+	* Moved noscript meta tag related code from WpssoSchema to the new WpssoNoScript class.
+	* Moved itemprop meta tag related code from WpssoSchema to the new WpssoMetaItem class.
-	* Moved the Schema json data for a webpage into a single '@graph' array.
+	* Moved the Schema json arrays for a webpage into a single '@graph' array.

 **Version 4.28.0 (2019/04/13)**